yusefnapora/m1-multimc-hack/README.md

 ![Screenshot of instance Settings pane with "Auto-detect" button highlighted](./screenshots/detect-jvm.png)

 It should open a window with a list of Java versions.
-Find the one that says "zulu-11" and select it, then hit OK.
+Find the one that says "zulu-11" in the path and select it, then hit OK.
+(You may need to resize the window to see the full path.)

 ![Screenshot of JVM list with correct JVM highlighted](./screenshots/select-zulu-jvm.png)